What Is Vibe Coding and Why It Changes How Software Gets Built

 That operational experience informed how Vibecademy's certifications are structured.
 The training modules do not teach vibe coding as theory — they teach it as an operating model, because that is how BridgeMind ships software every day.

 Vibe coding is not a trend.
 It is the beginning of a structural shift in how software gets built.
-The practitioners who develop these workflows now will operate at a fundamentally different level than those who wait.
+The engineers who develop these workflows now will operate at a fundamentally different level than those who wait.

 The question is not whether to adopt vibe coding.
 The question is how quickly you can build the judgment and workflow discipline to do it well.